-- FILE PHOTO - NCF chairman Farouq Abu Essa (L), NUP leader Al-Sadiq al-Mahdi (M) and PCP leader Hassan Al-Turabi (R) - (Al-Jazeera)
+- NCF chairman Farouq Abu Essa (L) pictured with NUP leader Al-Sadiq al-Mahdi (C) and PCP leader Hassan Al-Turabi (Photo: File/Al-Jazeera)

 The main forces of the opposition alliance expressed a number of reservations about the Charter of the New Dawn signed in the Ugandan capital Kampala on 5 January, especially with regard to the use of arms to remove the regime or the establishment of a secular regime.

 The National Consensus Forces (NCF) announced in a statement issued Thursday in Khartoum that the opposition forces, after a long debate on the Kampala declaration, had decided to continue dialogue with the Sudanese Revolutionary Forces (SRF).

 The statement stressed its decision is based on strategic perspective aiming to preserve the unity of the country, its safety and security.
 It also emphasized that the purpose of this dialogue is to reach a common vision on how to bring down the regime and reestablish democracy in Sudan.

 The opposition further described the “New Dawn" charter as a draft document to study and make proposals regarding the final version.